Alfresco/generator-alfresco-adf-app/README.md

 Some tags in the project may not be available in npm.
 [See available versions for npm](https://www.npmjs.com/package/generator-alfresco-adf-app?activeTab=versions)

-## Generating a new application project
+## Generating a New Application Project

 First, move in the folder where you want create your project.